Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Target-Bench

 \paragraph{\gls{ac}.} Evaluates whether the predicted trajectory stays within a progress-dependent corridor around the ground truth path.
-We uniformly sample $M=20$ reference points along the ground truth trajectory and assign each a variable radius:
+We uniformly sample $M=20$ reference points along the ground truth trajectory and assign the corridor radius at the $i$-th reference point as $\sigma_i$: